How to trade oil

 Daily

-The latest information on oil supply on the US market can be found on the EIA (energy information administration) website.
-These are published on a daily basis and are sought after by many traders.
-The data presented here usually have a minimal impact on oil prices, due to their purely informative nature.
-This data is especially useful if you want to trade WTI oil (read more about oil types below).
+The Energy Information Administration (EIA) website provides the most up-to-date data on oil supply in the US market.
+These are published on a daily basis and are searched by many traders.
+The data presented here generally have a minimal impact on the oil price, due to their purely informative nature.
+This data is particularly useful if you want to trade on the WTI crude oil chart.

 Weekly

 DOE report - a regular weekly report of the US Department of Energy, published every Wednesday at 16:30 CET.
-It reports the changes in the state of oil reserves and fuels (oil and their derivatives) in the USA, and is thus an ideal basis for monitoring the demand for WTI oil trading.
-This is a report with a relatively large impact on oil prices (especially WTI Crude oil).
+It discusses the changes in the state of oil stocks and fuels (crude oil and its derivatives) in the US, so it is an ideal fundamental for tracking demand when trading on the WTI crude oil chart.
+This is a report with a fairly large impact on crude oil prices (especially WTI Crude oil).

 Weekly DoE report